 Destination Salem Blog

-Gadgets and Gizmos will be taking place on Saturday, January 11, 2014 from 10:00-11:30 a.m. at the Phillips House, located at 34 Chestnut Street.
-The cost is $15.00 for the public and $10.00 for Historic New England members.
-Advance registration is suggested due to limited space.
-Please call 978-744-0440 or visit HistoricNewEngland.org for more information.
+Registration is suggested as space is limited for this special talk.
+Those Were the Days will take place on Saturday, May 16 from 2:00 – 3:30 p.m. at the Phillips House Museum at 34 Chestnut Street.
+The cost is $12 for the general public and $8 for Historic New England members.
+Please call 978-744-0440 or visit historicnewengland.org to register.

 This is one of Jim's 52 Lectures in 52 Weeks.
 Visit the Salem Calendar for more opportunities to hear Jim speak about Salem's rich history.

 Salem Theatre will present the World Premiere production of Letters from War written, directed and designed by Nate Bertone.
 Performances will take place at Salem Theatre’s black box theatre at 90 Lafayette Street from May 14th-23rd, 2015.
 Letters from War is a musical tale of love, loss and the strength of family.

 Nate Bertone, a Salem native, returns from NYC to Salem Theatre to produce this premiere production of his new musical play.
 Nate, a storyteller by nature, works as a professional Scenic Designer in the industry, and writes beginning in a visually oriented nature.
 Letters from War was written in response to the affects of Alzheimer’s Disease on his grandmother and his family, utilizing images, memories, and stories from the past and present.